 That's why I played around with different compilers and found a way of partially neglecting structure padding using macros with zero performance impact.
 It is faster than using a typical

 A software parody for getting cute images written in the worst OOP design possible.
 Was first made as a satirical challenge: I would need to ask my teacher at the university to raise my grade 'cause I've written this thing.
 So I would need at the same time to violate any good patterns there are and make it look good enough for a lead java developer to be fooled by.

 Now that's just a fun piece of software to mess around with.

 My everlasting battle with professional designers.
-Fixing social network design for them for a few years, making it better and more usable then the official one.
-Like, really, stop paying them.
+Fixing social network design for them for a few years, making it better and more usable than the official one.
+Like, stop paying them.
 Their code is pure garbage most of the time with no consistency between revisions.